Police Quest, police officer turned game designer

 Mark Seibert, a newly hired musician composed the soundtrack.
 In my opinion one of the best the ’80s had to offer

-Following the release of Police Quest II, Walls took a break from the series to see if he could write something different than police stories and designed the Tom Clancy-style 21st-century techno-thriller Code-Name Iceman, another adventure game that revolved around using correct procedures.
+Following the release of Police Quest II, Walls took a break from the series to see if he could write something different than police stories and designed the Tom Clancy-style 21st-century techno-thriller Code-Name Iceman, another adventure game that maintained the emphasis on utilizing correct procedures, albeit in a different setting.
 The game, notorious for its submarine simulation part, was met with disappointing sales figures when released in 1989.

 Code-Name Iceman, released in 1989, was Walls’ attempt to step away from police-related writings and try his hands at something different